wrmedford/llm720/README.md

     ```
     This script will:
     *   Set up a virtual environment (`.venv`).
-    *   Clone the source code for PyTorch, Triton, FlashAttention, and Transformer Engine into the `src/` directory.
+    *   Clone the source code for PyTorch and FlashAttention into the `src/` directory.
     *   Build each dependency using the specified CUDA version and architecture flags.
     *   (On ARM) Build the ARM Compute Library.
     *   Place the compiled wheels into the `wheels/` directory.
     *   Install the built wheels using `uv`.
+    *   Install `float8_experimental` from GitHub.
     *   Install the `llm` project itself in editable mode.

 3.  **Activate Environment:**